o-ran-sc/ric-plt-submgr/docs/user-guide.rst

   * xApp restart

      When xApp is restarted for any reason it may resend REST subscription requests for subscriptions which have already been subscribed.
 If REPORT or INSERT type subscription already exists and RMR endpoint of requesting xApp is attached to subscription then successful response is sent to xApp directly without updating Routing Manager and E2 Node.
 If POLICY type subscription already exists, request is forwarded to E2 Node and successful response is sent to xApp.
      E2 Node is expected to accept duplicate POLICY type requests.
 In restart IP address of the xApp may change but domain service address name does not.
      RMR message routing uses domain service address name.

   * Subscription Manager restart

      Subscription Manager stores REST request ids, E2 subscriptions and their mapping to REST request ids in db (SDL).
 In start up Subscription Manager restores REST request ids, E2 subscriptions and their mapping from db.
 For E2 subscriptions which were not successfully completed, Subscription Manager sends delete request to E2 Node and removes routes created for those.
 In restart case xApp may need to resend the same REST request to get all E2 subscriptions completed.

-    Restoring subscriptions from db can be disable via submgr-config.yaml file by setting "readSubsFromDb": "false".
+     Restoring subscriptions from db can be disabled via submgr-config.yaml file by setting "readSubsFromDb": "false".

   * E2 connection break

      Subscription Manager subscribes E2 connection status notifications from RNIB.
 Whenever E2 interface goes up or down Subscription Manager gets notifies.
 When interface is down subscription is not possible.
 Subscription Manager rejects new request for the E2 node.
 Http Reject cause is 503 Subscribe Service Unavailable.
 When interface goes down
      Subscription Manager deletes all subscriptions related to the RanName from its memory and database.
 E2 node and XApp are expected to do the same.

 Metrics
 -------